chandru4ni/genActionSummary/README.md

-This project aims to process the meeting text files and generate action and summary of meetings as required output.
+This project aims to process the meeting text files and generate actions and summary of meeting as output.

 It takes meeting text file as input and does,